d12frosted/elpa-mirror/melpa/bazel-readme.txt

 The package provides four major modes for editing Bazel-related files:
-‘bazel-build-mode’ for BUILD files, ‘bazel-workspace-mode’ for WORKSPACE files, ‘bazelrc-mode’ for .bazelrc configuration files, and ‘bazel-starlark-mode’ for extension files written in the Starlark language.
+‘bazel-build-mode’ for BUILD files, ‘bazel-workspace-mode’ for WORKSPACE files, ‘bazelrc-mode’ for .bazelrc configuration files, ‘bazelignore-mode’ for .bazelignore files, and ‘bazel-starlark-mode’ for extension files written in the Starlark language.
 These modes also extend Imenu and ‘find-file-at-point’ to support Bazel-specific syntax.

 If Buildifier is available, the ‘bazel-mode-flymake’ backend for Flymake provides on-the-fly syntax checking for Bazel files.
 You can also run